flairNLP/fundus/docs/how_to_contribute.md

 If the country section for your publisher did not exist before step 1, please add the `PublisherEnum` to `src/library/collection/__init__.py'`.

 #### 4. Publisher Specification Sitemap
-The publisher speicifcation added in step

-Your newly added source has to specify a location where to look for articles.
+The added publisher specification has to specify where to look for articles.
 Right now, Fundus has support for reading sitemaps or RSS feeds.
-You usually find sitemaps for the news source you want to add at the end of `<your_news_source_domain>/robots.txt` or through a quick google search.
+Usually, the publisher's sitemaps are located at the end of `<publisher_domain>/robots.txt` or through a quick Google search.

-In our case, jumping to the end of the LA Times [robots.txt](https://www.latimes.com/robots.txt) gives us the following information.
+For the Los Angeles Times, jumping to the end of their [robots.txt](https://www.latimes.com/robots.txt) gives us the following information.
 ``` console
 Sitemap: https://www.latimes.com/sitemap.xml
 Sitemap: https://www.latimes.com/news-sitemap.xml
 ```

-Here we see two sitemaps specified.
+They specify two sitemaps.
 One [Google News](https://support.google.com/news/publisher-center/answer/9607107?hl=en&ref_topic=9606468) sitemap
 ```
 https://www.latimes.com/news-sitemap.xml
 ```
-and a sitemap for the entire LA Times website
+and a sitemap for the entire Los Angeles Times website
 ```
 https://www.latimes.com/sitemap.xml
 ```